orange-lang/orange-docs/installation/installing_on_windows.md

   - Under 'System Variables', scroll down to the 'Path' item
   - Select the 'Path' item and click 'Edit'
   - Append the system path with `;` and then the \bin folder of mingw64
-	- in our example, one would append `;C:\mingw64\bin`
+  	- In our example, one would append `;C:\mingw64\bin`
-  - Press 'OK' on both dialogs to save your changes
+  - Press 'OK' on both dialogs to save your changes.
 4. From the Windows command prompt (`cmd` from the Start Menu):
-  - type `gcc --version` and press enter.
+  - Run `gcc --version`.
 Ensure that some version of gcc is installed (this should work as MinGW-w64 includes it)
-  - type `llvm-config --version' and press enter.
-Ensure that version 3.6.2 is installed
+  - Run `llvm-config --version`.
+Ensure that this command returns `3.6.2`.
 5. From the command prompt, run these commands:

 ```sh